-Meanwhile, the Project Coordinator will also investigate whether other organisations in the SAH ecosystem are interested in hosting the lite-weight organisation.
+Meanwhile, we will also investigate whether other organisations in the SAH ecosystem are interested in hosting the lite-weight organisation.
 The PSG will continuously explore funding options to bridge the potential gap between the end of the SAH project and the implementation of a viable business model for the lite-weight organisation.